-Example: Suppose the standard working hours of an employee are 40 per week and the target utilization is 30 hours per week.
-If the employee logs 30 hours/week as billable, then utilization rate is 100%.
-It ignores the total standard working hours and considers only billable target.
+Example: Suppose the standard working hours of an employee are 40 per week and the utilization is set to be based on the standard working hours.
+If the employee logs 28 hours/week as billable, then utilization rate is (28 / 40) x 100 = 70%.

 Effective Bill Rate = Amount Billed / Total Actual Hours Billed

 For example, if the amount billed for this employee is $5000 and the total hours